vicnate5/liferay-learn-poshi/docs/writing/building-a-test-file.rst

     );

   b.
 Add Blogs Entry
-    1. Type in ``Ctrl + p`` again, this time inputting ‘Blogs.macro’ - you’ll notice that Sublime grabs everything *including* that string
+    1. Search with ``Ctrl/CMD + p`` again, this time inputting ‘Blogs.macro’ - you’ll notice that Sublime grabs everything *including* that string
     2. There are macros for doing specific actions (of a certain kind) to Blogs, like BlogsConfiguration, and BlogsEntryComment, but if we’re not sure, we should start at the top level and work our way down:
     3. Open Blogs.macro.
     4. Notice that Blogs.macro calls other blogs-related macros, the top-most blocks all do some kind of adding, let’s use the generic addEntry block